You’ve got the perfect website. Now what? SEO Services, Paid Adverts, cross your fingers and hope someone finds your site?

 SEO Can help many businesses, but not all.
 And if you are in a very competitive niche then SEO might be too expensive to be worthwhile for your business.

 So how does SEO help your business?
-It brings qualified prospects to your website and once they are there, it's your websites task to convert them into leads and then to customers.
+It brings qualified prospects to your website and once they are there, it's the task of your website to convert them into leads and then to customers.

 #9 Can SEO work for youtube?